MYTH – You can’t inherit or piggyback on another’s FICO scores.

 With the FICO 08 model (introduced in 2009), inherited credit is now limited to family members related by blood or marriage.
 For example a mother or father could allow their children to piggyback on their good credit as the offspring establish their own credit.
 In the converse, a child may piggyback siblings, mom or dad to help them reestablish credit after a catastrophic credit event.

 There is virtually no risk to the credit owner.
-As such you only list your relative as an Authorized User, you can do this by phone.
-You do not grant the Authorized User access to your credit cards – just your good credit.
+As such you only list your relative as an AU, you can do this by phone.
+You do not grant the AU access to your credit cards – just your good credit.
 You will need your relative’s social security number, date of birth, present address, etc. Again, you are at no risk as you are only allowing your relative to use your credit not your credit cards.

 Again for the credit owner, you are at no risk of your FICO Scores being damaged by allowing an Authorized User to piggyback on your good credit.
 You are not authorizing your relative to be a Joint Account holder on your credit; one is merely an Authorized User with no access to use the credit.